The Best Things to Do Alone in Rhode Island

 Noah’s take: Usually, I like to tell my readers exactly what they should see and where they should go.
 However, I invite you to explore this area of Newport by following what strikes your interest.

-Although sometimes the most memorable things are spontaneous and random, I do recommend you find The Old Colony State House and Trinity Church on your walk.
+Although sometimes the most memorable things are spontaneous and random, I recommend you find The Old Colony State House and Trinity Church on your walk.
 They are lovely and charming.

 4. Picnic at a Spacious Park and Recharge Inside a Public Library